bromas/bccoalescing/README.md

 ### BCCoalescing
-This is a simple coalescing object that allows multiple observers to recieve callbacks from a single source.
+This is a simple coalescing object that allows multiple observers to receive callbacks from a single source.
 It can be used to reproduce behavior you might otherwise get from Notification Center but without the hassle of tightly coupling your code to it.

 #### Installation
 Using [Carthage](https://github.com/Carthage/Carthage) add